Mariana Macías

-Mariana Macías Ornelas is a Mexican model and beauty pageant titleholder.
+Mariana Macías Ornelas is a Mexican model and beauty queen.
 She became the first Mexican to win the title of Top Model of the World held in Sharm El Sheikh, Egypt.

-Education and personal life
+Life and career

 Macías was born on July 1, 1996 in Chapala, Jalisco.
 She earned her degree in marketing from the Centro Universitario de Ciencias Económico-Administrativas (CUCEA) of the Universidad de Guadalajara in Guadalajara, Jalisco.
-Mariana is fluent in Spanish and English and is studying Portuguese and is passionate about entrepreneurship and sports.

-Pageantry

-Miss Mexico 2021

-Macías was selected to represent state of Jalisco at Miss Mexico 2021 competition held in Salón Lago Di Como, Chihuahua City on July 1, 2021.
-At the end of the event, she won the title of Miss Grand Mexico and was crowned by the outgoing titleholder Angela Yuriar.

-Miss Grand International 2021

-As the winner of Miss Grand Mexico, represented Mexico at the Miss Grand International 2021 competition held in Show DC Hall, Bangkok, Thailand on December 4, 2021.
-At the end of the event, she did not place into the top 20.
+Macías participated in Miss Mexico 2021 representing Jalisco where she was crowned Miss Grand Mexico.
+Therefore, it was up to her to represent Mexico in the Miss Grand International 2021 in Bangkok, Thailand.
+At the end of the event, she did not place among the semifinalists.

-Top Model of the World 2023

 Two years later, Macías competed once again in the international scene, represented Mexico at Top Model of the World competition held in White Hills Resort, Sharm El Sheikh, Egypt on March 3, 2023.
-Mariana became the first Mexican to win this title, she became a best model on the international level among top 41 most models all over the world.
+Mariana became the first Mexican to win this title, she became a best model on the international level among top 40 models all over the world.

 During her international reign, her presence transcended modeling, she shone on the Paris catwalks, walking for renowned brands such as Simoun Andres, La Pham, Chona Bacaoco, Saqui, and MBC Couture Paris, under the Belle du Silence agency.